EconomyLens.com

 Soon after the launch of the shop, the French government said it was suspending the Shein digital platform until the company complied with French legislation.
 Despite an uproar in the couture capital over the Asian brand’s fast fashion business model and its environmental impact, the first shoppers queued for hours outside the luxury department store.
 Some of the crowd — ranging from older couples to mothers with young kids and trendy 20-somethings — said they arrived out of curiosity, while others pointed to the brand’s affordability.

 “The dolls didn’t stop me from coming,” said Fatima Mriouch, a 48-year-old education worker.
-On Wednesday, the government said it was moving to suspend the Shein website in France “for the time necessary for the platform to demonstrate to the public authorities that all of its content is finally in compliance with our laws.”
-The retailer said it wanted dialogue with the French authorities, and separately said it was suspending products from third-party sellers in France.
+On Wednesday, the government announced it was moving to suspend the Shein website in France “for the time necessary for the platform to demonstrate to the public authorities that all of its content is finally in compliance with our laws.”
+The retailer said it wanted dialogue with the French authorities and separately stated it was suspending products from third-party sellers in France.

 In a new development, prosecutors said a man was arrested in southern France after ordering a childlike sex doll from China.
 The parcel did not come from Shein, prosecutor Jean-Luc Blachon told AFP.
 The man, who was taken into custody, had previously been convicted of sexual assault and “admitted to having ordered the doll for sexual purposes,” prosecutors said.
 Shein has already pledged to “fully cooperate” with French authorities over the probe into the retailer and announced it was imposing a ban on all sex dolls.